AllianceSoftware/django-allianceutils/README.md

 ### Storage

-Use the below if you are using S3 for file storage and want to prefix media and / or static files - otherwise they will all be dumped unprefixed in the bucket.
+* Use the below if you are using S3 for file storage and want to prefix media and / or static files - otherwise they will all be dumped unprefixed in the bucket.

-Configure S3 for use with S3 Boto:
+* Configure S3 for use with S3 Boto

 ```python
 AWS_ACCESS_KEY_ID = 'ACCESS_KEY'